tunnicliffe/reactivegame/README.md

 ### To do now

+1. Could we have a tpye representing each mode, which then may make the routing code simpler?
 1. Code cleanup..
 1. Use NonEmpty and Maybes over partial functions (like `head`)
 1. Switch to paused upon loss of focus